codershona/docker_devops_kubernetes/docker-1.md

 ```

 ## Check the current process in Containers: CLI Process Monitoring :

+ * docker container top is used to process list in one conatiner.
+ * docker container inspect isused to see the details of the one container config.
+ * docker container stats is used to check the performance of the stats for all containers.

 ```
 docker container run -d --name nginx nginx